-If you are considering purchasing a Stairlifts, you have likely come across different manufacturers and a variety of types and features available for Stairlifts systems.
-So many options can be a little overwhelming and even stressful, especially if you are early in your search and still trying to figure out what type of Stairlifts is right for you.
-Or you may not be sure a Stairlifts is an appropriate solution at all due to the uniqueness of your stairs.
+If you are considering purchasing a stairlift, you have likely come across different manufacturers and a variety of models and compatible add-ons and features.
+So many options can be a little overwhelming and even stressful, especially if you are early in your search and still trying to figure out what type of stairlift is right for you.
+Or you may not be sure a stairlift is an appropriate solution at all due to the uniqueness of your stairs.

-The good news is, there is most likely a system that will work for you even if your stairs are long, deep, or narrow.
-Or if your stairs curve or spiral, there are solutions for that as well.
+The good news is, there is most likely a system that will work for you even if your stairs are long, curved, winding, deep, or narrow.

-This article will discuss the two main options for Stairlifts in your home, when one alternative is superior over the other, the installation process, and some of the features that make them unique.
-We’ll also share some of our straight and curved Stairlifts with you.
+This article will discuss the two main options for stairlifts in your home, when one alternative is superior over the other, the installation process, and some of the features that make them unique.
+We’ll also share some of our straight and curved chairlifts with you.

 If you still have questions, give us a call.
 We’d be glad to answer any questions or help you find a dealer in your local area.

-Straight Stairlifts are the most common Stairlifts and are perfect for homes with traditional stairs with an average rise and run pattern.
-As a result of needing less customization, straight Stairlifts are also less expensive than a curved Stairlifts.
+Straight stairlifts are the most common and are perfect for homes with traditional stairs with an average rise and run pattern.
+As a result of needing less customization, straight stairlifts are also less expensive than a curved stairlift.

-These Stairlifts use a straight rail that moves parallel to the stairs and can be mounted on either side of the stairs.
-Their design is best suited for a staircase with no bends, turns, spiral landings, or irregularities.
+These stairlifts use a straight rail that moves parallel to the stairs and can be mounted on either side of the stairs.
+Their design is best suited for a staircase with no bends, turns, landings, or irregularities.

 Sounds simple enough, right?

-Straight Stairlifts are great solutions for most people, but what do you do when you can’t use a straight Stairlifts?
+Straight stairlifts are great solutions for most people, but what do you do when a straight rail won’t fit?

-Curved Stairlifts are better solutions for homes that contain stairs that change directions, curve, or have transitional landings.
-They are also great for homes with multiple floors.
-For instance, if you have a downstairs basement and an upper level.
+Curved stairlifts are better solutions for homes that contain stairs that change directions, curve, or have transitional landings.
+They are also great for homes with multiple floors if, for instance, you have a downstairs basement and an upper level.

-Although curved Stairlifts are more complex than your standard straight lift, installation is still easy and will generally take two professional installers about 3 hours to fully install.
+Although curved stairlifts are more complex than your standard straight lift, installation is still easy and will generally take two professional installers about 3 hours to fully complete.
 However, the installation time is dependent on the complexity of your configuration.
-Like straight Stairlifts, supports are mounted to the stairs that safely and securely support the rails.

 Pinnacle Premium Stairlifts

 The Pinnacle SL600 has earned its name and reputation for standing above the rest.
-Design, Form and Function come together to make Pinnacle the most reliable, durable, and sought-after Stairlifts on the market.
+Design, form and function come together to make Pinnacle the most reliable, durable, and sought-after stairlift on the market.

-The SL600 is the narrowest stairlift in the industry when folded completely.
-This eliminates trip hazards in the lower landing area, making your home and usage of the lift more safe.
+The SL600 is the narrowest stairlift in the industry when folded completely, which eliminates tripping hazards and leaves a wider stairway for other household members to easily access.
 Learn more about the Pinnacle SL600.

-Another great straight Stairlifts option for homes is the The Pinnacle SL300.
-The Pinnacle SL300 Stairlifts is competitively priced with plenty of value.
-Very compact, it runs smoothly and requires little to no maintenance.
+Another great straight stairlift option for homes is the The Pinnacle SL300.
+The Pinnacle SL300 stairlift is competitively priced with plenty of value.
+Compact, it runs smoothly and requires little to no maintenance.

 Helix Curved Stairlifts

-Our Helix Curved Stairlifts is one of a kind and are custom designed to fit your needs, staircase, and decor.
+Our Helix curved stairlift is one of a kind and are custom designed to fit your needs, staircase, and décor.
 The Helix is the perfect lift for stairways with multiple landings or 90 or 180 degree turns.
 Some of the standout features include: